pixelant/pxa_newsletter_subscription/README.md

 # Newsletter subscription
 ## Extension key `pxa_newsletter_subscription`

-This is an extension that makes it possible for a user to subscribe to a newsletter and being created as a frontend user.
+This extension makes it possible for a website visitor to subscribe to a newsletter

 #### Install extension

-Install extension with composer
+Installing extension using composer

 `composer req pixelant/pxa-newsletter-subscription`